Walks in the quarter plane, genus zero case: Introduction

 \section{Introduction}

 The generating series of lattice walks in the quarter plane have garnered much interest in recent years.
-In \cite{DHRS}, we introduced a new method that allowed us to study the nature of the generating series of many lattice walks with small steps ({\it i.e.} whose step set is a subset of $\{ -1,0,1\}^2\backslash \{(0,0)\}$) in the quarter plane.
-More precisely, the paper \cite{DHRS} is concerned with the differential nature of these generating series, the basic question being : which of them satisfy differential equations?
+In \cite{DHRS}, we introduced a new method that allowed us to study the nature of the generating series of many lattice walks with small steps ({\it i.e.}, whose step set is a subset of $\{ -1,0,1\}^2\backslash \{(0,0)\}$) in the quarter plane.
+In particular, the paper \cite{DHRS} is concerned with the differential nature of these generating series, the basic question being: which of them satisfy differential equations?
 The present paper is a continuation of this research.

-Before describing our main result, we will briefly describe the state of the art.
-In the seminal paper \cite{BMM}, Bousquet-M\'elou and Mishna studied the generating series of the lattice walks in the quarter plane with small steps (see also \cite{Mishna09}). {We recall that the generating series attached to a lattice walk in the quarter plane with small step set $\mathcal{D} \subset \{ -1,0,1\}^2\backslash \{(0,0)\}$} is given by
+We will study weighted models of walks with small steps in the quarter plane $\Z_{\geq 0}^{2}$.
+More precisely, let $(d_{i,j})_{(i,j)\in\{0,\pm 1\}^{2}}$ be a family of elements of $\Q\cap [0,1]$ such that $\sum_{i,j} d_{i,j}=1$.
+We encode the eight cardinal directions of the plane by pairs of integers $(i,j)$ with $i,j \in \{0,1\}$.
+We consider a weighted walk in the quarter plane $\Z_{\geq 0}^{2}$ satisfying the following properties: \begin{itemize} \item it starts at $(0,0)$;

+\item it takes steps in a certain subset of the set of cardinal directions, which is called the \emph{model of the walk}. \end{itemize} For $(i,j)\in\{0,\pm 1\}^{2}\backslash\{(0,0)\}$ (resp. $(0,0)$), the element $d_{i,j}$ is a weight on the step $(i,j)$ and can be viewed as the probability for the walk to go in the direction $(i,j)$ (resp. to stay at the same position).
+The step set or the \emph{ model} of the walk corresponds the set of directions with nonzero weights, that is,

+If $d_{0,0}=0$ and if the nonzero $d_{i,j}$ all have the same value, we say that the model is unweighted.

+{ The {\it weight of the walk} is defined to be the product of the weights of its component steps.} For any $(i,j)\in \Z_{\geq 0}^{2}$ and any $k\in \Z_{\geq 0}$, we let $q_{i,j,k}$ be the {sum of the weights of all walks reaching} the position $(i,j)$ from the initial position $(0,0)$ after $k$ steps.
+We introduce the corresponding trivariate generating series\footnote{In several papers it is not assumed that $\sum_{i,j} d_{i,j}=1$.
+But after a rescaling of the $t$ variable, we may always reduce to the case $\sum_{i,j} d_{i,j}=1$.}

+The typical questions considered in the literature are: \begin{itemize} \item is $Q(x,y,t)$ algebraic over $\Q(x,y,t)$? \item is $Q(x,y,t)$ $x$-holonomic (resp. $y$-holonomic), {\it i.e.}, is $Q(x,y,t)$, seen as a function of $x$, a solution of some nonzero linear differential equation with coefficients in $\Q(x,y,t)$? \item is $Q(x,y,t)$ $x$-differentially algebraic (resp. $y$-differentially algebraic), {\it i.e.} is $Q(x,y,t)$, seen as a function of $x$, a solution of some nonzero (possibly nonlinear) polynomial differential equation with coefficients in $\Q(x,y,t)$?
+In case of a negative answer, we say that $Q(x,y,t)$ is $x$-differentially transcendental (resp. $y$-differentially transcendental)\footnote{ We changed the terminology we used in \cite{DHRS}, namely hyperalgebraic and hypertranscendent, because we believe that differentially algebraic and differentially transcendental are more transparent terms.}. \end{itemize}